 Back’s Against the Wall

-Finding inspiration and hope from a popular song by Judah & the Lion.
+Finding hope and inspiration from a popular song by Judah & the Lion.

 By Chris Lawrence

-Perhaps you have never heard of the song, “Back’s Against the Wall,” by Judah & the Lion.
+Perhaps you have never heard of the song, “Back’s Against the Wall,” by Judah & the Lion, a contemporary rock and roll band based in Nashville.
 But if you are looking for an anthem of hope to lift your spirit during difficult times, this is a good one.

-We all face times when our back’s are against the wall, and we need to be able to stand strong in hope and know that we are not alone, whether facing cancer or other challenges.
+Sooner or later, we all face such times, and we need to be able to stand strong in hope and know that we are not alone, whether facing cancer or other challenges.

 Why we need hope